Elite50/slate/source/includes/_profile-object.md

-DistrictSanitations | DistrictSanitation | The name of the sanitation district that the profile resides in DistrictSchools | DistrictSchool | The name of the school district that the profile resides in DistrictSewers | DistrictSewer | The name of the sewer district that the profile resides in DistrictStateLowers | DistrictStateLower | The name of the state lower district that the profile resides in DistrictStateUppers | DistrictStateUpper | The name of the state upper district that the profile resides in DistrictStatewides | DistrictStatewide | The name of the statewide district that the profile resides in
+DistrictSanitations | DistrictSanitation | The name of the sanitation district that the profile resides in DistrictSchools | DistrictSchool | The name of the school district that the profile resides in DistrictSewers | DistrictSewer | The name of the sewer district that the profile resides in DistrictStateBoardsOfEducation | StateBoardOfEducation | The name of the state board of education district that the profile resides in
+DistrictStateLowers | DistrictStateLower | The name of the state lower district that the profile resides in DistrictStateUppers | DistrictStateUpper | The name of the state upper district that the profile resides in DistrictStatewides | DistrictStatewide | The name of the statewide district that the profile resides in